javascript-tutorial/server/README.md

 | 你好世界  (after translation)
 ```

-Sometimes that's not good, e.g. if the string needs to be centeredm e.g in a vertical diagram.
+Sometimes that's not good, e.g. if the string needs to be centered in a vertical diagram.

 The `position: "center"` in `images.yml` centers the translated string:
 ```